BitNet-SMARTPDM/arrowhead-setup/README.md

 # arrowhead-setup

-This project was created from scripts that can be found found in [Arrowhead framework core project](https://github.com/arrowhead-f/core-java-spring) and [VTT-OM](https://github.com/VTT-OM/arrowhead-setup)
+This project was created from scripts that can be found found in [Arrowhead framework core project](https://github.com/arrowhead-f/core-java-spring).
 We divided the Arrowhead installation into two subgroups;

 - Localclouds (install arrowhead services that it will run locally on your computer and Raspberry Pi)